anniekao/filmography-game/README.md

+# Intro
+This is a mini-game replicating the first round of the card game [Cinephile](https://www.cinephilegame.com/), where you and other players name as many films starring a particular actor.
+This is a single player version, so you can train for when you play with your friends and maybe you won't fail so badly at naming films starring say...Tilda Swinton.

+Disclaimer: I'm just a movie lover, who recently bought this for a friend and loved playing it.
+I'm not in any way affiliated with Cinephile.

+# Running the game
+Clone the repo and cd into it, then run `npm start`.
+A browser window will automatically appear at `localhost:3000` and you can start playing.

-# Notes
+# Wiki issues
-- started off by trying to get filmographies via Wikipedia pages, but realized quickly that each filmography page has it's own formatting or the actor doesn't have a filmography page yet
- - tried using the Movie Database, but returns very limited filmographic information when querying an actor
+- started off by fetching filmographies directly from Wikipedia and saw how difficult it is to parse some information for the returned objects.
+Thankfully there's the ['wtf wikipedia'](https://github.com/spencermountain/wtf_wikipedia/) library for parsing these objects
+- not all actors have filmography pages
+- not all existing filmography pages are formatted the same way
- - one solution is to limit the list of actors to those with similiarly formatted Wikipedia filmographies, another is to check for Role vs. Roles in the filmography object keys and set it whenever needed -- hacky, I know
+  - one solution is to limit the list of actors to those with similiarly formatted Wikipedia filmographies
+  - the current soution is to check for Role vs. Roles in the filmography object keys and set it whenever needed -- hacky, I know
+- as an alternative to Wikipedia, I thought about using [The Movie Database(TMDB)'s API](https://developers.themoviedb.org/), but found this didn't return full filmographies.
+I believe the same applies to the [The Open Movie Database](http://www.omdbapi.com/).

  # Design Todo's
+[] have 'actors' object in a JSON file elsewhere
 [] fix fetching filmographies for Tom Cruise/Tom Hanks/actors with filmography objects that don't conform with the current logic or who don't have filmography pages (e.g. Timothee Chalamet) [x] add counter